 Tigertail Beach has a distinct split personality.
-You pay $8 to park and come to a clean and well-kept park with changing rooms and a first-rate snack bar that serves beer, wines and sandwiches in a flower-lined patio shaded by beach umbrellas.
-There’s also a great playground and a concession stand that rents kayaks, stand up paddleboards and other beach gear.
+You pay $10 to park and come to a clean and well-kept park with changing rooms and a first-rate snack bar that serves beer, wines and sandwiches in a flower-lined patio shaded by beach umbrellas.
+There’s also a great playground and a bird-watching tower with big views.
+The concession stand rents kayaks, stand up paddleboards and other beach gear.

-This developed part of the park faces onto a salt-water lagoon, where some visitors rent beach umbrellas and set up for the day.
+This developed part of the park faces onto a salt-water lagoon, not the actual beach.
+But some visitors rent beach umbrellas and set up for the day right here.

 Cross the lagoon, however, and you leave development behind.

 It’s three miles of beach with soft white sand, scads of shells, dolphins swimming off-shore, ospreys squealing overhead and so many shore birds that it’s a stop on the Great Florida Birding Trail.

 Crossing the lagoon: Now that’s the fun part